 - December 31, 2023 – Compliance end date for 2023 measurement year

 - Summer 2024 – CMS analysis of Part D Prescription Claims Data for 2023 measurement year begins after Medicare Part D reconciliation period

-- Summer/Fall 2024 – Notification of non-compliance sent and EPCS compliance available via an EPCS Dashboard
+- Summer/Fall 2024 – Non-compliance notices sent and EPCS compliance available via an EPCS Dashboard

 - Summer/Fall 2024 – EPCS waiver application period open for 2023 measurement year

-- Late 2024 – Prescriber notification of waiver approval status for 2023 measurement year
+- Late 2024 – Prescriber notification of waiver approval or denial for 2023 measurement year

 2023 Measurement Year EPCS Program Overview

 Prescribers who issue prescriptions for controlled substances to Medicare Part D beneficiaries.